Bullion stitch flowers embroidery

 |

-Six Bullion stitch flowers.
 Step-by-step hand embroidery guide

 Everyone knows bullion knot roses, right?
-Bullion Stitch is famous for these romantic florals!
+Bullion Stitch Flowers is famous for his romantic florals!
 But these are not the only flowers we can embroider with bullion knots.
 Bullion stitch is a versatile and fun hand embroidery technique that we can use to embroider various floral motives to embellish our clothes, home textiles, or botanical embroidery art.

 In this hand embroidery tutorial, I demonstrate how to embroider six types of flowers: Daisy, Rose, Fan flower, Lavender, Forget Me Not, and Clover.